korewireless/Microvisor-Demo-CMSIS-Freertos/README.md

 The recommended solution for working with Microvisor on Windows is via [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install).

-You will need Administrator privileges to installing WSL.
+You will need Administrator privileges to install WSL.

 ### Install WSL

-1. Open an Administrator Powershell instance.
+1. Open an Administrator-level Powershell instance.
-1. Run: `wsl --install -d --ubuntu`.
+1. Run `wsl --install -d ubuntu`.
 1. Open the Ubuntu instance shell from your Start menu and [follow the Ubuntu instructions below](#build-in-ubuntu).

 ## Build with Docker